Plus

 GroupedVector<Text> + GroupedVector<any> : Scala

-Adding a scalar or vector of type Boolean, Number, Time, Timespan, Text to a scalar or vector of type Text results in a new Scalar<Text with concatenated text elements.
-Non-text elements are implicitly formatted (see #format-or).
+Adding a *scalar* or *vector* of type Boolean, Number, Time, Timespan, Text to a *scalar* or *vector* of type Text results in a new Scalar\<Text with concatenated text elements.
+Non-text elements are implicitly formatted (see [#format-or](#format-or "mention")).
 Vector elements are joined with commas.

-Examples
+### Examples

 Calculating 1 + 2 equals 3